 Over a period of less than 15 years the Cowell Creek Mill cut the remaining large sugar pines and other trees not previously harvested (including those in the logging camp itself) and sold the mill to the logging and milling division of Manuel Estates.
 Richard Raggio, who ran the Cowell Creek operation, retired at the age of 63.
 Ernest Raggio Sr., who presided part of the time over the mill and part of the time over the office and lumberyard, reached his 66th year before retiring.

-Some photos courtesy of Calaveras County Historical Society, others from the Raggio family.
+Some photos courtesy of Calaveras County Historical Society, some from archivist Judith Marvin, others from the Raggio family.